Posted by: knewbieknitter | April 13, 2009

 Last Minute Christmas Gifts

-Ok so I’m a serial procrastinator :oops: – something I’m going to try and change for the coming year.
-If there is a deadline I won’t start until the week or even a few days before it’s due :oops: and if no-one gives me a deadline then I’m sorry to say it isn’t likely to ever be done :oops:
+Ok so I’m a serial procrastinator 😳 – something I’m going to try and change for the coming year.
+If there is a deadline I won’t start until the week or even a few days before it’s due 😳 and if no-one gives me a deadline then I’m sorry to say it isn’t likely to ever be done 😳

 So christmas time was no exception…… with 5 days till christmas and no money for presents I had to do something.
 Along comes my lovely friend Margaret with a book from her marvelous collection “Bend The Rules Sewing”.
 It saved Christmas.